Originally posted on January 19th, 2018. Slightly updated on December 15th, 2022 and April 12th, 2023.

 I laughed when a German acquaintance had told me that he had went to a Wienerschnitzel thinking it was going to be German food (I had a slight case of #schadenfreude).

-The disappointment he must have felt is the same disappointment I feel trying to find one decent/authentic Japanese restaurant in Colorado. #badkarma
+The disappointment he must have felt is the same disappointment I feel trying to find one decent/legit non-Americanized Japanese restaurant in Colorado. #badkarma

-This list is to help you find, while also supporting, the Japanese restaurants that reflect the food and culture of Japan because the Americanized stuff is as Japanese as Pizza Hut is Italian.Cheese in the crust FTW tho.
+This list is to help you find, while also supporting, the Japanese restaurants that reflect the food and culture of Japan because the Americanized stuff is as Japanese as Pizza Hut is Italian.Nothing wrong with the Americanized versions because I have had my fair share of teriyaki bowls and, for the record, cheese in the crust FTW.

-Ashley’s Interpretation of New York Pizza in South Korea #fuhgettaboutit
+Ashley’s Interpretation of New York Pizza in South Korea is just like Colorado and Japanese Food #fuhgettaboutit

 Finding such bastardized Japanese food in Colorado is how I felt on the last night of my trip in Korea.
 A night spent at “Ashley’s American Grille” with our gracious hosts.

-So how do they eff up on mashed potatoes or a pizza?
-Easy, you sweeten it by adding a bagful of marshmallows or a handful of raisins to dishes that were never sweet, like a potato salad, or you turn a New York-style pizza into a cheesecake pizza cuz Korea.
+So how do they eff up on mashed potatoes (not potato salad) or a pizza?
+Easy, you sweeten it by adding a bagful of marshmallows or a handful of raisins to dishes that were never sweet, like mashed potatoes, or you turn a New York-style pizza into a cheesecake pizza cuz Korea.

-What I am about to show you would be like taking an Italian out for pizza at Pizza Hut.
-Topped off with a venti Frappuccino at Starbucks.
+What you are about to see/read is the equivalent of taking an Italian out for pizza at Pizza Hut, topped off with a venti Frappuccino at Starbucks all under the guise of being Italian.

-One of the funniest things I have seen recently was a local Denver news segment of a sushi restaurant.
-The female reporter asks one of the Asian sushi chef dudes a random question about something very Japanese, but all he can do is stare back at her dumbfounded.
-It was obvious to me he was not Japanese, but she assumed he was (I suppose I can assume anybody in a Pizza Hut is Italian).
+One of the funniest things I have seen recently was a local Denver news segment about a sushi restaurant.
+The female reporter asks one of the Asian sushi chef dudes a random question about something very Japanese, and all he did was stare back at her dumbfounded.
+It was obvious when I was watching he was not Japanese, but she assumed he was (I suppose anybody in a Pizza Hut is Italian).

-I guess 92%? of the Japanese-themed/inspired restaurants in Colorado have neither a Japanese owner, employee or anybody who has ever been to Japan.
-If they had, it sure isn’t reflective of the food here, and only Sushi Den has a BOH with a staff with a large majority of Japanese.
+I guess 94%? of the Japanese-themed/inspired restaurants in Colorado have neither a Japanese owner, employee or anybody who has ever been to Japan.
+If they had, it sure is not reflective of the food here, and only Sushi Den has a BOH with a staff with a large majority of Japanese.

-Also, if they had, Okinawa Sushi wouldn’t make all the silly spelling mistakes, such as calling their roll an oshiko (oshikko) to “take a piss/urinate roll (meaning in Japanese)” vs. oshinko or “pickled radish” roll.
+Also, if they had, Okinawa Sushi would not make all the silly spelling mistakes, such as calling their roll an oshiko (oshikko) to “take a piss/urinate roll (meaning in Japanese)” vs. oshinko or “pickled radish” roll.

 Knowing the difference between “tonkatsu” (breaded pork cutlet, like a schnitzel) to “tonkotsu” (pork broth) is almost as basic as getting the significance of the name of your restaurant.
-It is lost on whoever came up with “Okinawa” because that is like saying Hawaii is the state that best represents all of the U.S., it doesn’t, and Okinawa is more on par with Hawaii (Okinawa is 400 miles South of mainland Japan).
+It is lost on whoever came up with “Okinawa” because that is like saying Hawaii is the state that best represents all of the United States, which it does not.
+In fact, Okinawa is more on par with Hawaii (Okinawa is 400 miles South of mainland Japan), and Okinawan’s aren’t known for sushi.

-Not to mention, even in Los Angeles, a city with one of the largest populations of Japanese, there is only ONE restaurant in all of California that considers itself Okinawan which is owned by the talented Mayumi’san who is Okinawan.
+Not to mention, even in Los Angeles, a city with one of the largest populations of Japanese, there is only ONE restaurant in all of California that considers itself Okinawan, and that is Habuya.
+The talented Mayumi’san is the owner and operator and she is Okinawan.

 Chinese, Korean, to Fusion is ConFusion Food